Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Introduction

-\paragraph{Related work.} Procedures that are formally similar to RV have been implemented in real-world data analysis, especially for time series data \cite{armstrong1972comparative, vien2021machine}, but neither have they been implemented nor formally well-studied in the context of online adaptive nonparametric estimation.
+\paragraph{Related work.} Procedures that are formally similar to RV have been implemented in real-world data analysis, especially for time series data \cite{armstrong1972comparative, vien2021machine}, but none have they been implemented nor formally well-studied in the context of online adaptive nonparametric estimation.
 In the field of time series analysis, these procedures are referred to as ``expanding window cross-validation'' or ``walk-forward validation''.
-To the best of the authors' knowledge, the earliest related work was published in 1972 (\citep{armstrong1972comparative}, page 216), which implements a similar performance metric for long-range market forecasting tasks.
+To the best of the authors' knowledge, the earliest related work was published in 1972 \citep[page 216]{armstrong1972comparative}, which implements a similar performance metric for long-range market forecasting tasks.
 The idea of RV is also mentioned in an earlier review paper \cite{tashman2000out}, under the name ``rolling-origin calibration''.
 In a more recent study \citep{benkeser2018online}, the authors applied unweighted RV---referred to as ``online cross-validation'' in their work---to ensemble learning and present some favorable guarantees of the proposed estimators.
-Compared with their work, we explicitly engage with nonparametric procedures, elucidate what the hyperparameters are in these settings, and go into more details of the theoretical analysis.
-Moreover, our proposed weighted RV statistics can much better trace the transition of estimators' generalization error than the unweighted version, which may take $10$k more samples for the latter to make the correct choice in some typical settings (Section~\ref{section: numerical}).
+Compared with their work, we explicitly engage with nonparametric procedures, elucidate what the hyperparameters are in these settings, and go into more detail about the theoretical analysis.
+Moreover, our proposed wRV statistics can much better trace the transition of estimators' generalization error than the unweighted version, which may take $10$k more samples for the latter to make the correct choice in some simple settings (Section~\ref{section: numerical}).
+This deficiency of the unweighted RV is also mentioned in \cite[Section~5]{wei1992predictive}.